5 Secrets of Stitch Gauge

 Viola!
 You get a size between the medium (35″) and the large (39 1/2″)!

 There are so many other gauge tips and ways that we can let our swatch lie to use, like rounding up or down, stretching out stockinette swatch out and pinning it, measuring it on the needle, only working a few inches.
 There are so many things you want to understand about swatching like, why a garter edge can lie to you, why size matters, what to do if hit a partial stitch at 4″, why you need to abuse your swatch, what to do if you are working in the round, how to handle pattern stitches, what about multiple stitches in a pattern . . . on and on!

-To learn more about swatching, join me in the Tortola KAL.
+To learn more about swatching, join me in one of my video sweater classes.

 There are also soooo many other math tricks to make YOUR gauge work for the pattern, things like how to adjust your rate of increase and decrease, how to add a stitch pattern, how to get a size outside the pattern and more!
-To learn more join my gauge class.
-I’m teaching “Make Your Gauge Work”, soon at Vogue Knitting LIVE Vegas (baby!)
+To learn more join my gauge class check out my upcoming classes.